FinBoWa/Silverplate/README.md

 * Download Silverplate and place it into the /themes directory of your SilverStripe installation.

-* To install the foundation files, `$ cd /path/to/your-silverstripe-installation/themes/silverplate` and run `$ compass install -r zurb-foundation foundation/upgrade --force`
+* To install the foundation files, `$ cd /path/to/your-silverstripe-installation/themes/silverplate` and run `$ compass install foundation` for a complete installation.
+* To update your foundation files, run `$ compass install -r zurb-foundation foundation/upgrade --force`.

 Now you should be ready to go :-)